 Many educators think of math as having “only one right answer.”
 But this could not be farther from the truth!
 Sure, there’s only one correct answer to “4 + 7.”
 But this type of question barely scratches the surface of conceptual math.

 If we focus on calculation, it makes sense to give worksheets full of “exercises.”
 But with graphic organizers, we can help students go from calculation to concepts.

 Organizers can help students solve challenging word problems.
 Part of the difficulty students have with word problems are the number of steps.
 They learn “strategies,” such as CUBES, that actually make them worse problem-solvers.

 If you’ve never made a graphic organizer before, start with a process organizer.
-These are the easiest to make.

 Just think about how you normally give students directions.
 Reading them out loud?
 Handing out a list of steps?